joaoascenso/example-rest/README.md

 #usage
-to execute simple run game_info.py, use -h for usage
+to execute simple run game_info.py, use -h for usage -s to output to shell
+-p to define rest port
+-u to send the url from metacritic to parse

+available REST endpoints are:
+/
+/games
+/games/game_name

 #tests
 tests are run by py.test framework, to run install the dependecies on the txt and run: